moladzbel/mb_support_bot/DOCS.md

 - `{BOTNAME}_ADMIN_GROUP_ID` - ID of a Telegram group, where the bot should forward messages from users.
 Example: `-1002014482535`.
 The group must have the "Topics" enabled, and the bot has to be an admin with 'Manage topics' permission.
 - `{BOTNAME}_HELLO_MSG` - Optional.
 Your welcome message to a new user.
 - `{BOTNAME}_HELLO_PS` - Optional.
 Your P.S. in hello message.
 Default is "The bot is created by @moladzbel".
+- `{BOTNAME}_FIRST_REPLY` - Optional.
+Text of an automatic reply to the first meaningful user mesasge (not the /start) sent to the bot.
 - `{BOTNAME}_DB_URL` - Optional.
 Database URL if you want to use something other than SQLite in `shared/`.
 - `{BOTNAME}_DB_ENGINE` - Optional.
 Database library to use.
 Only `aiosqlite` is currently supported.
 - `{BOTNAME}_SAVE_MESSAGES_GSHEETS_CRED_FILE` - Optional.
 Google Service Account credentials file.
 If set, all the income and outcome bot messages are being saved to Google Sheets.
 See the setup steps in "How To" below.